StepheeGee/reading-notes/301/class-02.md

 ## Class 2: 11/27/23

-**This assignment explores key concepts in React, focusing on the React lifecycle and the distinction between state and props.
-It involves identifying the order of execution in the React lifecycle, understanding the purpose of lifecycle methods like componentDidMount, differentiating between state and props, recognizing when to re-render applications, and exploring documentation and resources related to React, state, lifecycle, handling events, and Bootstrap.**
+**This assignment explores key concepts in React, focusing on the React lifecycle and the distinction between state and props.**

 ### Reading